 Equity-settled share-based payments to employees and others providing similar services are measured at the fair value of the equity instruments at the grant date.
-Details regarding the determination of the fair value of equity-settled share-based transactions are set out in note 15 of consolidated financial statements.
+Details regarding the determination of the fair value of equity-settled share-based transactions are set out in note 15.